 So what are some of the health benefits of coffee?
 For starters, coffee is full of antioxidants, compounds that can inhibit or halt cell damage.
 Some of the major healthy antioxidants found in coffee include caffeine (obviously), chlorogenic acid, cafestol, and melanoidins, all of which provide coffee with its notable anti-inflammatory properties.

-In addition to these anti-inflammatory qualities, researchers have also found that coffee can help reduce the risk of an astonishing range of diseases.
-Coffee consumption has been shown to lessen the risks of some cancers as well as type-2 diabetes and Parkinson’s disease.
+In addition to these anti-inflammatory qualities, researchers have been studying how coffee can help reduce the risk of an astonishing range of diseases.
+Some research has highlighted how coffee consumption may be associated with lessening the risks of certain cancers as well as type-2 diabetes and Parkinson’s disease.
 It has even been suggested that drinking coffee can lower the risk of early death.

 But what about cold brew?
 Does drinking your coffee cold, canned, and nitrogenated, offer the same benefits?
 The evidence points to yes.
-Not only does cold-brewed coffee offer the same favorable health outcomes as regular coffee, but as an added bonus studies have shown that cold brewing coffee can actually enhance the aroma and flavor of the final cup.
+Not only does cold-brewed coffee offer the same favorable health outcomes as regular coffee, but as an added bonus, studies have shown that the combination of nitrogen infusing and cold brewing coffee can actually enhance the aroma and flavor of the final cup.

 Furthermore cold brew, due to the longer brewing process, contains more caffeine.
 Caffeine is a compound that, aside from keeping you awake long enough to watch Last Week Tonight every Sunday, can also sharpen your mental faculties as well as help you lose weight.
 At extreme levels, caffeine can of course be dangerous, but when consumed as part of a healthy diet it has shown itself to be a very helpful little stimulant.

-So why not crack open a can of your favorite RISE Nitro Brewing Co. cold brew to celebrate—coffee is good for you!
+So why not crack open a can of your favorite Rise Nitro cold brew to celebrate—coffee is good for you!